jedhassell/mysql-quick-copy/README.md

 * This method locks each table individually during the export process.
 * Script needs access to the MySQL `datadir` directory.

+### Use cases
+* Copying databases for developers
+* Creating test databases that are expendable
+* Dumping staging data
+* Do not use in production as it locks each table ~ 1-10 seconds depending on size

 ### TODO - open a PR :)
 * Create gem
 * Create Homebrew recipe